grpc/grpc-java/SECURITY.md

 ## Cipher-Suites
 Java 7 does not support the <a href="https://tools.ietf.org/html/draft-ietf-httpbis-http2-17#section-9.2.2">the cipher suites recommended</a> by the HTTP2 specification.
 To address this we suggest servers use Java 8 where possible or use an alternative JCE implementation such as <a href="https://www.bouncycastle.org/java.html">Bouncy Castle</a>.
 If this is not practical it is possible to use other ciphers but you need to ensure that the services you intend to call have <a href="https://github.com/grpc/grpc/issues/681">allowed out-of-spec ciphers</a> and have evaluated the security risks of doing so.
 On Android we recommend the use of the <a href="http://appfoundry.be/blog/2014/11/18/Google-Play-Services-Dynamic-Security-Provider/">Play Services Dynamic Security Provider</a> to ensure your application has an up-to-date OpenSSL library with the necessary ciper-suites and a reliable ALPN implementation.

 Users should be aware that GCM is [_very_ slow (1 MB/s)](https://bugzilla.redhat.com/show_bug.cgi?id=1135504) in JDK 8.
 GCM cipher suites are the only suites available that comply with HTTP2's cipher requirements.
+When using the Netty transport, it is recommended to use OpenSSL (described below) which has a GCM implementation that does not suffer from the same performance issues.

 ## Protocol Negotiation (TLS-ALPN)
 HTTP2 mandates the use of <a href="https://tools.ietf.org/html/draft-ietf-tls-applayerprotoneg-05">ALPN</a> to negotiate the use of the protocol over SSL.
-No standard Java release has built-in support for ALPN today (<a href="https://bugs.openjdk.java.net/browse/JDK-8051498">there is a tracking issue</a> so go upvote it!) so we need to use the <a href="https://github.com/jetty-project/jetty-alpn">Jetty-ALPN</a> bootclasspath extension for OpenJDK to make it work.
+No standard Java release has built-in support for ALPN today (<a href="https://bugs.openjdk.java.net/browse/JDK-8051498">there is a tracking issue</a> so go upvote it!).

+To support ALPN, gRPC provides a few alternatives:

+### TLS-ALPN with OpenSSL

+This is currently the recommended approach for using gRPC over TLS-ALPN.
+In local testing, we've seen performance improvements of 3x over the JDK.
+Also, the GCM codec in OpenSSL does not suffer from the performance problems in Java 8.

+Requirements:

+1. Netty transport.
+2. [OpenSSL](https://www.openssl.org/) version 1.0.2 (or greater) installed (ALPN support was introduced in 1.0.2).
+3. [netty-tcnative](https://github.com/netty/netty-tcnative) version 1.1.33.Fork7 (or greater) on classpath (Earlier versions only support NPN).
+4. Supported platforms (for `netty-tcnative`): linux-x86_64, mac-x86_64, windows-x86_64.
+Supporting other platforms will require manually building `netty-tcnative`.

+If the above requirements met, the Netty transport will automatically select OpenSSL as the default TLS provider.

+### TLS-ALPN with Jetty ALPN
+If not using the Netty transport (or you are unable to use OpenSSL for some reason) another alternative is to use the [Jetty-ALPN](https://github.com/jetty-project/jetty-alpn) bootclasspath extension for OpenJDK.
+To do this, add a `Xbootclasspath` JVM option referencing the path to the Jetty `alpn-boot` jar.

 ```sh
 java -Xbootclasspath/p:/path/to/jetty/alpn/extension.jar ...